SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 Makefile file structure is described in the tutorial linked above.
-The most essential rules to remember include: tabulators prior to compilation description, first target is default (make == make all in above example), phony targets are not depending on physical files.
+The most essential rules to remember include: tabulators prior to compilation description, first target is default (make == make all in above example), phony targets don't depend on physical files.

 Regular (not phony) targets must produce files of the same name as the target name, it is a common problem among students to not replace all the names when making copy of the makefile.